alebcay/awesome-shell/README.md

 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (simple bookmarking plugin by Todd Werth) for oh-my-zsh

 # Other Awesome Lists
-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.
+Other amazingly awesome lists can be found in [awesome-awesome](https://github.com/emijrp/awesome-awesome) and [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).

 This entire repo is still under construction.